pathogneumonic/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/.github/pre-lecture-quiz.md

 - [ ] git create
 - [ ] git start
-- [ ] git init
+- [o ] git init

 2. What does `git add` do?

 - [ ] Commits your code
-- [ ] Adds your files to a staging area for tracking
+- [ 0] Adds your files to a staging area for tracking
 - [ ] Adds your files to GitHub